Funny that the last post was a gadget driven recipe. But ever since I got the waffle iron I've wanted to experiment with different uses. So...

 Blackberry Jam

-Makes about 8 half pint jars
+Makes about 8 half pint jars2 quarts Blackberries rinsed

 Sugar between 1 1/2 and 3 pounds depending on your liking